Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 If you trade in any of these conditions, treat the rankings above as a relative ordering rather than an absolute prediction.

-If you want to verify the rankings against the underlying numbers, you can download the test results as a CSV.
-The file contains all five brokers with FCA FRNs, TIC pillar scores, MT4 spread measurements at 08:00, 12:00 and 16:00 GMT sampling windows, EA forward-test slippage and requote rates, median and p95 execution latency, news-window maximums, free-VPS qualification thresholds, spread-betting-on-MT4 availability, withdrawal speed, retail-loss percentages and 30+ columns of per-broker measurement notes.
+Want to check my numbers?
+You can download the test results as a CSV.
+It covers all five brokers with FCA FRNs, TIC pillar scores, MT4 spreads at 08:00, 12:00 and 16:00 GMT, EA slippage and requote rates, median and p95 latency, news-window maximums, free-VPS thresholds, spread-betting-on-MT4 availability, withdrawal speed, retail-loss percentages and 30+ columns of measurement notes.

 A Worked Example: 100 EUR/USD Round-Trips on MT4 Across the Five Brokers

-On 100 EUR/USD round-trips at £10 per pip (one standard lot per round-trip), the all-in cost across the five MT4 brokers comes out as follows, using measured 12-week-window spreads, commissions and slippage:
+Here is what I paid on 100 EUR/USD round-trips at £10 per pip (one standard lot each), using my measured 12-week spreads, commissions and slippage:

 • Pepperstone Razor: 0.2 pip avg spread + £4.50 round-trip commission + 22% slippage at 0.3 pips average = roughly £7.60 per round-trip.
 Total: £760.